Skip to content ↓

 You will see that there are three documents below.
 In order to help you find what you’re looking for, here is a short summary of the purpose of each.

-1. Pupil Premium Tiered Model: This document is a shorthand guide to the ways in which we approach our use of Pupil Premium funding.
+1. Pupil Premium Tiered Model 2024/25: This document is a shorthand guide to the ways in which we approach our use of Pupil Premium funding.
 The document lists ways in which we aim to reduce the gaps between disadvantaged learners and others under headings which categorise our spend.
 These headings are ‘Teaching’, ‘Targeted Academic Support’ and ‘Wider Strategies’.
+Please note that this will be updated in line with the 2025/26 PP Strategy in December 2025.

 1. Pupil Premium Policy: This document outlines the school’s policy relating to Pupil Premium spending and the approach of supporting disadvantaged students.
 The policy also outlines the key roles and responsibilities relating to the Pupil Premium and the ways in which Pupil Premium funding and its use is monitored and reviewed.